Hrishikeshbele/SQL_practice/README.md

 # SQL_practice
-this repository contains  solutions to different sql problem i have solved.
+This repository contains  my solutions to different SQL problem I have faced